-All Maryland residents age 12+ are eligible to receive the COVID-19 vaccine.
+All Maryland residents ages 6 months and older are eligible to receive the COVID-19 vaccine.
+Learn more.

 - Maryland Department of Health: state mandates, resources, and information on vaccines and testing.